Doing business with the United States of America

 Quotations

 Your quotation should clearly state your price and what currency you expect to be paid in.
-As well as your delivery terms, preferred payment method, and the validity period of your quotation.
+Also include your delivery terms, preferred payment method, and the validity period of your quotation.
 You also have to agree on who will arrange and pay for transportation.
 You can arrange this properly with Incoterms®.
 So you know who carries the risk of damage to, or loss of, goods in transit.

 Exports to the US